Dennis' 7 Dees logo

 • Pacific Bleeding Heart (Dicentra formosa): 18 inches; blue-green, feathery, fern-like foliage appears in spring; clusters of pink heart-shaped flowers are prolific; naturalizes readily in mostly shady areas with relatively moist soil; PPL

-• Pacific Coast Trillium (Trillium ovatum): 12–18 inches; in spring stout bare stems give rise to whorls of 2 green, spade-shaped leaves and 1 large, white flower that ages to rose-purple, dies back and goes dormant in summer; naturalizes if left undisturbed; part to full shade and rich, well-drained, moist soil; PPL
+• Pacific Coast Trillium (Trillium ovatum): 12–18 inches; in spring stout bare stems give rise to whorls of 2 green, spade-shaped leaves and 1 large, white flower that ages to rose-purple, goes dormant in summer; naturalizes if left undisturbed; part to full shade and rich, well-drained, moist soil; PPL

 • Western Columbine (Aquilegia formosa): 32 inches; low-growing; twice-divided, blue-green foliage late spring into summer; striking, large, nodding, spurred, orange-red and yellow flowers are borne on erect stems up to nearly 3 feet above the foliage—hummingbirds can’t resist them!
 Full sun to part shade; moist, fertile, well-drained soil; PPL

-Ferns
+PNW Native Ferns

 • Deer Fern (Blechnum spicant): 18 inches; evergreen; dark green, leathery fronds—fertile fronds are held above those that are tufted and sterile; moist soil and shade; PPL